hamada-g/blue-lab/docs/architecture.md

 # Architecture

 ## Phase 1 Overview
-Blue Lab Phase 1 will be a fully virtualized security monitoring lab hosted on a Windows 11 Pro machine using Hyper-V.
+Blue Lab Phase 1 is a fully virtualized security monitoring lab hosted on a Windows 11 Pro machine using Hyper-V.

-The initial environment will include:
+The initial environment includes:
 - 1 Ubuntu Server virtual machine for the central monitoring platform
 - 1 Windows virtual machine to act as a monitored endpoint
 - 1 Linux virtual machine to act as a monitored endpoint